Quotes For Support When Coping With An Eating Disorder

 "I now view food as energy for my mind and body rather than something to be scared of.
 It's fuel, not punishment.
 Because without it, I can't grow stronger, emotionally, mentally, and physically." — Lily Collins

-A shift in your mindset may help you cope with recovery.
+A shift in your mindset may help you cope with eating disorder recovery.
 When you have an unhealthy relationship with food and see it more as an enemy than a friend, your eating disorder habits may worsen.
 A therapist can help you address these thoughts, and you might try practices like cognitive restructuring to find more positive ways to think about your daily experiences like Lily Collins mentioned.

 Sayings to inspire you